BlaqueDevs/se-assignment-day-5-technical-writing-and-review-MURACHIAJIMMY/README.md

 Provide detailed captions for visuals to explain their meaning and relevance.
 Videos and Animations:
 Use short videos and animations to illustrate complex concepts.
-Visuals can be much more easy to understand than text.
+Visuals can be much easier to understand than text.

 4. User Experience:

 Mobile-Friendly Design: